Adams mammoth: Reassembling the skeleton

 In St. Petersburg, the task of reassembling the skeleton was given to Wilhelm Gottlieb Tilesius.
 Tilesius' task was made easier by the fact that the Kunstkamera, the museum established by Peter the Great, contained the skeleton of an Indian elephant that Tilesius was able to use as a reference.
 Tilesius had wooden replicas made to replace the missing leg bones.
 His reconstruction was one of the first attempts at reconstructing the skeleton of an extinct animal.
-While most of the reconstruction is correct, Tilesius made a glaring error by mounting the tusks on the wrong sides so that they curved outward instead of inward.
+While most of the reconstruction is correct, Tilesius made a glaring error by mounting the tusks on the wrong sides (so that they curved outward instead of inward).
 The error was not corrected until 1899 and the correct placement of mammoth's tusks would still be a matter of debate into the twentieth century.

 Publication of findings

-Adams' account of his journey was published in late 1807 and soon translated into other European languages and circulated throughout Europe and the Americas.
-Tilesius made a set of etchings of his reconstruction and sent them other naturalists to examine while he worked on a detailed report of the skeleton which was finally published in 1815.
+Adams' account of his journey was published in late 1807 and was soon translated into other European languages and circulated throughout Europe and the Americas.
+Tilesius made a set of etchings of his reconstruction and sent them other naturalists to examine while he worked on a detailed report of the skeleton, which was finally published in 1815.